wamp-proto/wamp-proto/spec/README.md

 In above event, the *Dealer* has (by configuration and/or other information) deemed the call (and hence the invocation) to be of trustlevel `2`.

+### Pattern-based Registrations

+By default, *Callees* register procedures with **exact matching policy**.
+That is a call will only be routed to a *Callee* by the *Dealer* if the procedure called (`CALL.Procedure`) matches *exactly* the endpoint registered (`REGISTER.Procedure`).

+A *Callee* might want to register procedures based on a *pattern*.
+This can be useful to reduce the number of individual registrations to be set up.

+If the *Dealer* and the *Callee* support **pattern-based registrations**, this matching can happen by

+ * prefix-matching policy
+ * wildcard-matching policy

+*Dealers* and *Callees* MUST announce support for non-exact matching policies in the `HELLO.Options` (see that chapter).

+A *Callee* requests **prefix-matching policy** with a registration request by setting

+	REGISTER.Options.match|string := "prefix"

+*Example*

+	[64, 612352435, {"match": "prefix"}, "com.myapp.myobject1"]

+When a **prefix-matching policy** is in place, any call with a procedure that has `REGISTER.Procedure` as a *prefix* will match the registration, and potentially be routed to *Callees* on taht registration.

+In above example, calls with `CALL.Procedure` e.g.

+ * `com.myapp.myobject1.myprocedure1`
+ * `com.myapp.myobject1-mysubobject1`
+ * `com.myapp.myobject1.mysubobject1.myprocedure1`
+ * `com.myapp.myobject1`

+will all apply for call routing.
+A call with `CALL.Procedure` e.g.

+ * `com.myapp.myobject2`
+ * `com.myapp.myobject`

+will not apply.

+The *Dealer* will apply the prefix-matching based on the UTF-8 encoded byte string for the `CALL.Procedure` and the `REGISTER.Procedure`.

+A *Callee* requests **wildcard-matching policy** with a registration request by setting

+	REGISTER.Options.match|string := "wildcard"

+Wildcard-matching allows to provide wildcards for **whole** URI components.

+*Example*

+	[64, 612352435, {"match": "wildcard"}, "com.myapp..myprocedure1"]

+In above registration request, the 3rd URI component is empty, which signals a wildcard in that URI component position.
+In this example, calls with `CALL.Procedure` e.g.

+ * `com.myapp.myobject1.myprocedure1`
+ * `com.myapp.myobject2.myprocedure1`

+will all apply for call routing.
+Calls with `CALL.Procedure` e.g.

+ * `com.myapp.myobject1.myprocedure1.mysubprocedure1`
+ * `com.myapp.myobject1.myprocedure2`
+ * `com.myapp2.myobject1.myprocedure1`

+will not apply for call routing.

+When a single call matches more than one of a *Callees* registrations, the call MAY be routed for invocation on multiple registrations, depending on call settings.

+FIXME: The *Callee* can detect the invocation of that same call on multiple registrations via `INVOCATION.CALL.Request`, which will be identical.

+Since each *Callees* registrations "stands on it's own", there is no *set semantics* implied by pattern-based registrations.
+E.g. a *Callee* cannot register to a broad pattern, and then unregister from a subset of that broad pattern to form a more complex registration.
+Each registration is separate.

+If an endpoint was registered with a pattern-based matching policy, a *Dealer* MUST supply the original `CALL.Procedure` as provided by the *Caller* in `INVOCATION.Details.procedure` to the *Callee*.

+### Partitioned Registrations & Calls

+*Partitioned Calls* allows to run a call issued by a *Caller* on one or more endpoints implementing the called procedure.

+* all
+* any
+* partition

+`CALL.Options.runon|string := "all" or "any" or "partition"` `CALL.Options.runmode|string := "gather" or "progressive"`
+`CALL.Options.rkey|string`

+#### "Any" Calls

+If `CALL.Options.runon == "any"`, the call will be routed to one *randomly* selected *Callee* that registered an implementing endpoint for the called procedure.
+The call will then proceed as for standard (non-distributed) calls.

+#### "All" Calls

+If `CALL.Options.runon == "all"`, the call will be routed to all *Callees* that registered an implementing endpoint for the called procedure.
+The calls will run in parallel and asynchronously.

+If `CALL.Options.runmode == "gather"` (the default, when `CALL.Options.runmode` is missing), the *Dealer* will gather the individual results received via `YIELD` messages from *Callees* into a single list, and return that in `RESULT` to the original *Caller* - when all results have been received.

+If `CALL.Options.runmode == "progressive"`, the *Dealer* will call each endpoint via a standard `INVOCATION` message and immediately forward individual results received via `YIELD` messages from the *Callees* as progressive `RESULT` messages (`RESULT.Details.progress == 1`) to the original *Caller* and send a final `RESULT` message (with empty result) when all individual results have been received.

+If any of the individual `INVOCATION`s returns an `ERROR`, the further behavior depends on ..

+Fail immediate:

+The *Dealer* will immediately return a `ERROR` message to the *Caller* with the error from the `ERROR` message of the respective failing invocation.
+It will further send `INTERRUPT` messages to all *Callees* for which it not yet has received a response, and ignore any `YIELD` or `ERROR` messages it might receive subsequently for the pending invocations.

+The *Dealer* will accumulate ..

+#### "Partitioned" Calls

+If `CALL.Options.runmode == "partition"`, then `CALL.Options.rkey` MUST be present.

+The call is then routed to all endpoints that were registered ..

+The call is then processed as for "All" Calls.

 ### Call Timeouts

 A *Caller* might want to issue a call providing a *timeout* for the call to finish.